dnxbjyj/pasteex-mode/README.md

 # What's this?
-It's an Emacs extension, with it you can just use one key to save clipboard image to disk file, and at the same time insert the file link(org-mode/markdown-mode) or file path(other mode) to current point.
+It's an Emacs extension, using it you can just use one key to save clipboard image to disk file, and at the same time insert the file link(org-mode/markdown-mode) or file path(other mode) to current point.

 ![](./img/pasteex_screenshot_README_20190902191736.png)